Martin-Gleiss/smartvisu/trunk/readme.txt

     - new pages: otterstaetter (as model-home)
     - widget: multimedia.music for a player
     - widget: appliance.iprouter for the enertex knxnet/ip-router
-    - reengineered widget: basic.slider
+    - re-engineered widget: basic.slider
-    - reengineered widget: basic.button
+    - re-engineered widget: basic.button
     - widget: basic.rgb with color-selector
     - widget: basic.symbol allows more gads/items now
     - widget: basic.shutter may now be clicked to change the position